CESNET/du-docs/docs/jupyterhub.md

 ![lab](jupyterhub-images/lab.png)

 ## Storage
 By default, every notebook runs with persistent storage mounted to `/home/jovyan`.
 Therefore, we recommend to save the data to `/home/jovyan` directory to have them accessible every time notebook is spawned.

-Same persistent storage is mounted to all your notebooks so you can share data across multiple instances.
-If you delete all your JupyterHub notebook instances and spawn new one later, same persistent storage is mounted again.
-Therefore, your data are preserved across instances and spawns.
+If you create a new named notebook, new persistent storage is mounted to it.
+If you have ever created a notebook with the same name, new persistent storage is not created but old one is mounted.
+However, you can choose to delete existing storage which will result in losing all the data from it.
+Furthermore, you can choose to mount any already existing storage (to `/home/jovyan`) instead of creating a new one which enables sharing data across spawns and instances.

 ### MetaCentrum home
 You can mount your MetaCentrum home --- check the options and select the desired home.
 Currently, it is possible to mount only one home per notebook.
 In hub, your home is located in `/home/meta/{meta-username}`.